 We’ll have to see, but as Patagonia CEO Rose Marcario put it when discussing other companies embracing social issues, “the companies that do that in a way that’s really consistent with their values are rewarded for doing it”.

 If I were to hazard a guess, I would imagine this will not lead to the huge drop-off in market share that the #boycottgillette hashtag is currently predicting.
-Ultimately, they will be judged by this generation of consumers who, more so than ever, want to get behind brands that stand for something.
+Ultimately, they will be judged by this generation of consumers who, more so than ever, want to get behind organisations that stand for something.

 So, bravo then to Gillette, for the ambition to take on the subject.
 If this trend continues, 2019 could very well become the year of the brave brand.
 I certainly hope so.